icmccorm/mirilli/README.md

 ### Data - Contents
 Here we provide a brief overview of the contents of our docker image (excluding configuration files, `.renv` files, `.gitignore`, `Dockerfile`, `makefile`, etc.)
 ```
-├── README.md
+├── README.md           // This evaluations cript
+├── DATASET.md          // Documentation for our dataset and data compilation scripts.
+├── USAGE.md            // Documentation on how to use and extend MiriLLI
 ├── dataset             // The dataset
     ├── crates-db       // The data dump from crates.io
-    ├── DATASET.md      // High-level detail for each stage of data collection
     ├── ...
 ├── appendix.pdf        // The appendix
 ├── appendix            // LaTeX source for the appendix